Dhamendra2000/-YOLO-Object-Detection-Using-OpenCV-and-Python-Research-Project-/read.md

 #this is the small segement of that project and which has been done by me

-# 🔍 Blind-Aware Dynamic ROI Object Detection using YOLOv8
+# Blind-Aware Dynamic ROI Object Detection using YOLOv8:-

 A real-time object detection system with **Dynamic Region of Interest (ROI)** logic using **YOLOv8**, designed to simulate smart navigation systems — such as assistive technology for the visually impaired.

 ---

-## 🎯 Objective
+# Objective:-

 - Perform object detection on video streams using YOLOv8.
 - Define and dynamically shift an ROI (Region of Interest) to simulate smart navigation.